-I normally set up a Slack workspace for each class that I teach.
+I set up a Slack workspace for each class that I teach.
 This is the primary mechanism for you to communicate with me or the TAs!
 You can ask me questions at any time of day or night (but I likely won't respond immediately during the night!)
 I will send you the URL and/or invitation to join during the first week.
 When you join, please update your profile to include your full name and, if appropriate, which section you are in (important).
-Slack is appropriate for most communication between us and has the benefit of allowing the TAs in on the conversation.
-Normal questions about assignments, projects, exams, etc. should be asked in the #assignments channel.
+Slack is appropriate for most communication between us and has the benefit of allowing the TAs (or other students) in on the conversation.
+Normal questions about assignments, projects, exams, etc. should be asked in the #assignments... channel.
 Anything really general should be asked in the #general channel.
 Only use our private, direct channel if there's something that you really want to ask confidentially.
 If I react with a thumbs down, it means I want you to ask the question again in a public channel.

 Email is for more formal communication, especially anything which has a direct bearing on your grade.
 It is less immediate and therefore not suitable for anything urgent.
 I do get a lot of email so if I don't respond within a few days, it's OK to follow up with another request.
-You must use a subject line something like the following: INFO6205-03: subject as appropriate.
-This applies also if you email me after the semester is over, as I usually need to know when (and which section) you were in before I can answer any questions.
+You must use a subject line something like the following: INFO6205-01: subject as appropriate.
+This applies especially if you email me after the semester is over, as I usually need to know when (and which section) you were in before I can answer any questions.

 Please understand that I don't know everyone's name and I can't always remember every conversation.
 That's why I will often ask you to send me email (or use Slack) to remind me of the conversation.

-I encourage you to come and see me in office hours if you need to discuss something.
-Please see my schedule (below) for office hours.
-You can always just drop in during those posted times but it does make sense to give me heads up using Slack (just tell me when you wish to arrive).
+You can also just drop in during my posted office hours but it does make sense to give me heads up using Slack (just tell me when you wish to arrive).
 This saves you a trip if I'm busy with another student or if I'm out of my office for any reason.
-However, you can see me in my office at any other time, provided that you arrange it with my (via Slack) in advance.
+You can also see me in my office (or online) at any other time, provided that you arrange it with me (via Slack) in advance.

-I have used TopHat in my classes to increase and encourage class participation.
-I will be using TopHat during the Fall 2020 INFO6205 classes.
+I have used TopHat in INFO6205 classes in the past to increase and encourage class participation.

 This topic is extremely important.
 Standards of academic integrity have dropped due to the many ways that you can find the answers to questions on the internet.
 I do my best to make this hard, but your ingenuity makes it a challenge for me and the T/As.
 But, I put it to you that you are spending quite a bit of money on a class and, if you're going to learn from it, you must do the assignments and quizzes yourself!.
 Actually, I understand that you will discuss the assignments with your friends--but what you submit must be your own work!
 The project is for you to collaborate.
 But only with your teammates!

 Please be sure to take a look at Northeastern's policy on Academic Integrity.